 Walk towards the bridge to admire it up close, you can walk as far as you want.
 It is worth walking or driving all the way across the bridge to see it from the other side of the hill.
 One of the best viewpoints is on this side, from where we took the photos below.
 You can also cross the Golden Gate Bridge by bike to Sausalito, which is a unique experience.

-A great way to see the Golden Gate Bridge is to take a helicopter ride.
-You can see the bridge and many other parts of San Francisco from above.
+A great way to see the Golden Gate Bridge is during the Elite Airplane Flight Tour Over San Francisco.
+During this exclusive trip, you can see the bridge and many other parts of San Francisco from above.
 It’s on our bucket list for the next trip.
-If you can afford it – book your helicopter trip.
+If you can afford it – book your flight trip.

 Explore the Presidio area